Today’s topic: recognizing the signs of a steak that’s gone bad and how to stop it from happening — or, at least, how to delay it.

 The thrill of anticipation is one of the best feelings there is.
 Sometimes, it’s as exciting as the event itself.
 Like getting ready for a vacation, taking a big sniff of a pie baking in the oven, or licking a bit of sauce off your fingers before you tuck into a rack of ribs.

-The flip side of that coin is the horror of discovering that thing you’ve been anticipating ain’t gonna happen.
+The flip side of that coin is the horror of discovering that thing you’ve been anticipating ain’t going to happen.
 Choose your expletive and use it here.

-If you love steak, you know all about anticipation.
+If you love grilling steaks, you know all about anticipation.
 Hopefully, you’ve never had to experience finding your steak has gone bad.
 (But, if you’re reading this, there’s probably a reason.)

 To spare you from the agony of having to throw out a bad steak (or trying to digest one!), I’m going to teach you the signs to look for.
 Plus, I’ll share tips for storage in the fridge and freezer, and how to keep your steaks fresh for as long as possible.